Welcome from the Director and Program Overview

 Welcome to the website of the Harvard/MIT MD-PhD Program!
 We believe that physician-scientist training here at Harvard and MIT provides a remarkable opportunity to engage in compassionate medical care and breakthrough research alongside an astoundingly vibrant faculty and student body.
 The MD-PhD Program is singularly focused on creating an integrated, nurturing and community-oriented environment so you can flourish - personally and professionally - during your time with us.
 What makes our program special?
 In my view, it’s the unparalleled depth and breadth of clinical and research opportunities balanced by a profoundly caring, invested, and brilliant community of students, colleagues and mentors.

-Our mission is to train the next generation of premier and diverse physician-scientist leaders, who represent a rich diversity of clinical disciplines and research areas from basic and translational sciences to bioengineering to the social sciences.
+Our mission is to train the next generation of premier and diverse physician-scientist leaders, who represent a rich spectrum of clinical disciplines and research areas from basic and translational sciences to bioengineering to the social sciences.

 MD-PhD and the HMS MD Curricula